 “No act of kindness, no matter how small, is ever wasted.” —Aesop

-In 1973, a couple of researchers conducted an experiment at Princeton Theological Seminary.
-A group of students were selected, and each one was told they were to go across campus to deliver a sermon on the topic of the Good Samaritan.
-As part of the research, a third of the students were told they were very late, and needed to hurry.
+In 1973, some researchers conducted an experiment at Princeton Theological Seminary.
+A group of students was selected, and each one was told they were to go across campus to deliver a sermon on the topic of the Good Samaritan.
+As part of the research, a third of the students were told they were very late and needed to hurry.

 Along the route, the researchers had hired an actor to play the role of a victim, doubled over coughing.

 Ninety percent of the “late” students in Princeton Theology Seminary—though they were concentrating on the story of the Good Samaritan—ignored the needs of the suffering person in their path as they hurried across campus.
 On several occasions, the seminary student literally stepped over the victim.
 In all, about 40% of the students stopped to help.

 Luke records the passage those students were asked to communicate.
 What’s important to notice of Jesus’ teaching is what occasioned it.
 He had just taught, “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’; and, ‘Love your neighbor as yourself’” (Luke 10:27).

 Jesus went on to say: “A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead.
 A priest happened to be going down the same road, and when he saw the man, he passed by on the other side.
 So too, a Levite, when he came to the place and saw him, passed by on the other side.
 But a Samaritan, as he traveled, came where the man was; and when he saw him, he took pity on him” (Luke 10:30-33).